philipp-baumann/simplerspec-pedometron-article/README.md

 ```

 Instead of appending a matrix of spectra as a single column in a
-data.frame, spectra are represented as a list of `data.table`s, also in
+data.frame, spectra are represented as a list of `data.table`s split by
-a column (list-column; see scheme above).
+rows, also forming a column (list-column; see scheme above).

 In a nutshell, spectral data processing can be done in one pipeline.
 Resampling in this context refers to to creating a new x axis interval